bikemurt/simple_engine/README.md

 `-DCMAKE_TOOLCHAIN_FILE=C:\path_to_vcpkg\scripts\buildsystems\vcpkg.cmake`

 Hit `Ctrl+Shift+P` to bring up the command pallette in `VSCode`.
 Scan for toolkits in CMake, select the appropriate one, then configure the project.
 Afterwards you should be able to build using the cmake build command.
 First time build might take a few minutes to download all the dependencies and build, prior to building this application.

+## First time running the SimpleEngine:

+It will probably crash immediately.
+This is likely because the shaders aren't built.

+1. Navigate to `assets/shaders` in a terminal
+2. Run `.\compile_shaders_win.bat`

+Try re-running the SimpleEngine.